graycoreio/daffodil/libs/cart/guides/extension.md

 Arbitrary additional fields can be requested on the cart object.
 Inject a GraphQL document node containing fragments on the platform's cart type to define extra fields.

+Only drivers that use GraphQL support extensible fragments because fragments are specific to GraphQL.
 The following cart drivers support extensible fragments:
 - Magento

 ### Magento